HMS Sutherland (F81): 1997–2000

 Sutherland was deployed to the Falkland Islands in the late 1998/ early 1999.
 In 2000, she was part of the task force NTG2000, the first time Royal Navy ships have circumnavigated the globe since 1986.

 2001–2010

-HMS Surtherland was on active operations during the 2003 Invasion of Iraq, primarily in the escort role.
+HMS Sutherland was on active operations during the 2003 Invasion of Iraq, primarily in the escort role.
 HMS Sutherland most notably provided a rear-guard naval escort to oil tankers in the Persian Gulf, monitored Iranian forces in south-west Iran and provided support to amphibious landing forces during the Invasion of the Al-Faw peninsula.
 After berthing at Invergordon, HMS Sutherland was granted the freedom of the county of Sutherland at a ceremony in Dornoch on 18 September 2004.
 A subsequent visit to Invergordon in March 2011 was cut short, with "operational commitments" as the given reason.
 This was eventually revealed as her deployment as part of the UK Response Force Task Group's (RFTG) first deployment, named COUGAR 11.
 She returned to Invergordon in April 2013.